 Danny was lucky, he landed his first guest post on Copyblogger.

-Landing a first guest post on a huge blog like Copyblogger is not open for everyone – if you do not know someone at a blog to open the door for you, it is often easier to start guest blogging on smaller blogs and work your way up.
+Landing a first guest post on a huge blog like Copyblogger is not open for everyone – if you do not know someone at an authoritative blog to open the door for you, it is often easier to start guest blogging on smaller blogs and work your way up.
 Once you have some references, it gets easier to get your guest post published – even on larger blogs.

 For Danny Iny, his post on Copyblogger was just the first step on a journey to fame.
 He wrote 80 guest posts in a couple of months.
-His traffic grew – but what is even ore, he managed to grow his email list in a fairly short time – enabling him to build his own audience and community that is the foundation of his success up to this day.
+His traffic grew – but what is even more, he managed to grow his email list in a fairly short time – enabling him to build his own audience and community that is the foundation of his online business success up to this day.

 Image Source: Mirasee Blog